trey-rosius/cdk_group_chat/content/app_stacks_and_endopoints/get_all_groups_created_by_user.md

 Let's go back the `group_lambda_stack.ts` stack file and connect these vtl mapping templates to a resolver.

-Our datasource for these resolver, is created from the dynamoDB table in the main stack file(`group_chat_stack.ts`).
+Our datasource for this resolver, is created from the dynamoDB table in the main stack file(`group_chat_stack.ts`).

 ```typescript
 this.groupChatTableDatasource = new CfnDataSource(